 I don’t know which one of us came up with it, but we got the idea to start playing the card game WAR with them.
 The result was a lot of great memories — invaluable time with my brother sharing something we both loved — and mostly, were alone in loving (in the sense that we didn’t have a larger comics community — all we had were each other — but having each other was EVERYTHING.

 But when I look back, the thing that’s most fascinating to me about us playing that game is that we were ever able to agree on who would win a hand.
 In a typical game of war, high card wins.
 And that’s how we played…except who is “high card” is completely subjective.
-I suppose you could have used the stats on the back as a judge, but ever since we discovered that Rogue was the ONLY card in the deck other than the freaking WARWOLVES that a ONE for her intelligence.
-Very very insulting.
+I suppose you could have used the stats on the back as a judge, but ever since we discovered that Rogue was the ONLY card in the deck other than the freaking WARWOLVES that a ONE for her intelligence, we didn’t fully trust the card backs.
 Scott and I used to jokingly say that they (Marvel?!?) must have been TRYING TO HOLD HER BACK.
 She was SO POWERFUL that they had to lower her intelligence level to keep her score low.
-Haha.
+Ha.

 Anyway, so because of this we straight up did not trust the stats on the back or use them in gameplay.
 We just used our knowledge of the characters.
 And that seems impossible (and surely it is the most/longest I have ever been in agreement with another human being about something) but we did it.
 It helped that we’d ingested all the same comics and cartoons together — so we were a bit hive mind-y about it.
 We’d have to have been as I recall VERY few arguments.
 But it’s true that super powerful characters like, say, MAGIK, who we didn’t know much about, really got the shaft as far as winning battles.

 Thinking about this strange anomaly of me and my brother being able to play that game together with our brief hive mind years, I wondered how hard it would be to play today with a MUCH larger audience.